Alachua County Energy Efficiency Program

 • Homeowners insurance

-• Rental license
+• Rental license, if applicable

 • Property taxes